Woman standing outdoors in a field with trees and water in the background, wearing a black jacket and jeans, smiling.

 Hello, I'm Ashley Gangadean She/Her and I am a licensed mental health counselor and a Washington State approved clinical supervisor in Seattle, WA.
 I am specialized in working with developmental trauma, complex trauma, generational/ancestral trauma, children of immigrants experience, family of origin issues, and identity development (LGBTQ+/racial identity).
-I take into consideration from a holistic perspective how my client’s individual experiences and life story is impacted by the systemic oppression they face in life.
+I take into consideration from a holistic perspective how my client’s individual experiences and life story are impacted by the systems we live in (often oppressive).
+We will work together collaboratively and through building our relationship, discover ways to unlock one’s resilience, strength, and innate abilities to heal and thrive in your life despite the wounds one carries.

 As a mixed-race (South Asian and White) queer and gender fluid person, I deeply value the sacredness of identities and how they impact our lived experience in a world built to suppress the voices and lives of those most marginalized.
 I am here to help any and all people who are willing to look at how their privilege or lack thereof impacts themselves and those around them.
 I am here to assist those faced with oppression to empower their voice, find strength and resilience, and embracing rest as resistance.